Kazooka503/Django-WebApp/README.md

 ## Editing Cataloged Items

-In addition to adding new items to the database, a requirement for the project was the ability to edit the information of existing stored objects in the database.
+In addition to adding new items to the database, a requirement for the project was the ability to edit the information of existing stored objects.
 I achieved this by creating a view that populated the existing html form page with instance data of a user selected object.

 ```
 def strain_update_view(request, pk):